Defacing God: History

 In 2015, singer Sandie Gjørtz and drummer Michael Olsson formed Defacing God.
 Two years later, the line-up was completed by guitarists Signar Petersen and Christian Nielsen, as well as bassist Rasmus Munch Nielsen.
 Except for Gjørtz and guitarist Nielsen, the other musicians played in various groups.

 In 2019 and 2020, two singles, "The Marked Ones" and "Succumb the Euphoria", were released by Defacing God without a label.
 On 12 August 2021, the Austrian label Napalm Records announced that it had signed the group.
 The contact with Napalm Records came from the musicians who contacted the label shortly after the release of the music video for Succumb the Euphoria.
 Napalm Records was interested in the group's concept and eventually began working with the band.

 On 2 September 2022, Defacing God released their debut album The Resurrection of Lilith via Napalm Records.
 The original plan was to release The Resurrection of Lilith as an EP.
 Due to the COVID-19 pandemic, the concept of releasing the work in two to three EPs in quick succession was discarded and a full-fledged album was produced instead.
 The band played at Copenhell for the first time in summer 2023.
 A European tour followed in November as opening act for Krisiun.

+Lead guitarist, Signar Petersen left the band in early 2024, citing personal priorities and a lack of drive for composing new songs as the main reasons.
+Shortly after, Jacob Batten of Illdisposed entered the band as the new lead guitarist.

+Sandie Gjørtz and Jacob Batten were married on September 27th, 2025.

+On 22 January 2026, the band announced they had signed with Apostasy Records and their second album, Darkness Is My Crown, which was released on 27 March.